osydorchuk89/artist_prediction/README.md

-# Predicting artist of paintings
+# Predicting authors of famous paintings

 In this project, I experimented with several deep learning models to predict artist of paintings.
 I used [this dataset](https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time) of 8,000+ paintings by 50 famous artists from Kaggle to train the model.